stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 }
 ```

-The `require` method is an invariant test that throws an exception if the buffer does not support the required usage flag.

 To make the process of loading the matrix into the buffer slightly more convenient we add the following helper:

 ```java